-Banga soup is one of the best nourishing soup you can make with palm nut.
-All it takes is an assortment of spice flavorings, an assortment of meat and fish, and finishing it off with a touch of beletete to elevate this soup.
-It’s an easy recipe that delivers terrific results!.
+Banga soup is one of the best nourishing soups you can make with palm nuts.
+All it takes is an assortment of spice flavorings, an assortment of meat and fish, and finishing it off with a touch of ”beletete” to elevate this soup.
+It’s an easy recipe that delivers terrific results!

-Soups and stews are a significant component of the African cuisine, and we have a whole lot of it apart from this Banga soup recipe like Turkey Stew, Ayamase stew, Stewed Spinach (Efo riro), Egusi Soup , chicken pepper soup and much more.
+Soups and stews are a significant component of African cuisine, and we have a whole lot of it apart from this banga soup recipe like Turkey Stew, Ayamase stew, Stewed Spinach (Efo riro), Egusi Soup, chicken pepper soup, and much more.

 Palm-nut soup with or without fresh fish

 Banga Soup can be prepared using fresh catfish (fresh fish Banga soup) or dried/smoked fish.

 In this recipe, I opted for dried fish and stockfish, but you can definitely use fresh catfish if that’s your preference.
 Either way, this soup is very delicious with or without fresh catfish.
 You can even go a little further by adding okra.

 Ingredients: What goes inside my Banga soup?